SpanouMaria/ABOUTME/README.md

-# Maria Spanou - CSE Undergraduate | Digital Design • Hardware Systems • AI & Reliable Computing
+# Maria Spanou - CSE Undergraduate @ UoI (GR) | Digital Design • Hardware Systems • AI & Reliable Computing

-# About Me
+## About Me

 Hello!
 I’m Maria Spanou, a Computer Science and Engineering student at the University of Ioannina with a strong interest in **digital hardware systems**, **testability**, and **high-reliability computing**.
 I enjoy working in areas where hardware, software, and algorithms intersect — particularly in low-level system design, verification, and intelligent systems.

-My academic projects reflect both sides of my engineering profile:
-on one hand, **VHDL-based hardware implementations** (JTAG, BIST, scan chains, LFSRs, MISRs, TAP controllers) and on the other, **software and AI projects** (machine learning, search algorithms, simulation tools, and game-based environments).
+While my core expertise lies in VHDL-based hardware implementations (including scan chains, LFSRs, and MISRs), I maintain a strong background in software engineering and AI, developing machine learning pipelines and robust simulation environments.

 I am especially motivated by systems that require **precision, dependability, and rigorous testing**, and I aspire to work in research-oriented environments that combine hardware and computation — such as large-scale scientific infrastructures or high-performance computing labs.

 ---